-The fibre rollout will be completed by March 2021.
+The fibre rollout was completed in March 2022.

-Our vision is to build spine connections between the public sector buildings in the participating towns.
-This would enable the private sector and partners to consider adding connections that over time will offer a full fibre service to business and provide a platform for Fibre to The Home (FTTH) initiatives.
+The projects vision was to build spine connections between the public sector buildings in the participating towns.
+This would enable the private sector and partners to consider adding connections that over time, will offer a full-fibre service to business and provide a platform for Fibre to The Home (FTTH) initiatives.